Tips and planning for success

-- Make sure all your clothes and sleeping bag are packed in plastic bag inside the duffel bag, to ensure they stay dry in the event of rain, even if your duffel bag is waterproof.
+- Make sure all your clothes and sleeping bag are packed inside a waterproof liner bag inside the duffel bag, to ensure they stay dry in the event of rain, even if your duffel bag is waterproof.
 Once something gets wet on the mountain it is difficult, even impossible to dry!

 - Sound travel at night and many people snore on Kilimanjaro – bring some ear plugs to sleep with.

 - The trail is very dusty and sinus congestion is a problem with many hikers.
-Bring a good decongestant spray or tablet.
+Bring a good decongestant spray or tablets.

 - Female hikers suffer more from the cold than male hikers.
-Hand / feet warmers are a good idea (or even a hot water bottle – hot water is available during meal times) and will help keep you warmer in the sleeping bag (minus temperatures to be encountered from the first night onwards)
+Hand / feet warmers are a good idea (or even a hot water bottle – hot water is available during meal times).
+This will help keep you warmer in the sleeping bag (minus temperatures to be encountered from the first night onwards)

 - Bring some blister plasters, Vaseline and liner socks.
 If you start to get blisters it will help a lot.